-We intend to relocate substantial portions of our manufacturing facilities by early 2007.
-We plan to move all manufacturing in San Clemente, consisting of molding and automated assembly, to our Salt Lake City facility.
+We intend to relocate substantial portions of our manufacturing facilities by early 2007, and these relocations are in progress or completed.
+We completed the move of all manufacturing in San Clemente, consisting of molding and automated assembly, to our Salt Lake City facility in September 2006.
 We also plan to move remaining manufacturing operations in Connecticut to the Salt Lake City facility.
-We plan to move most of the manual assembly operations currently performed in Salt Lake City to our Ensenada, Mexico facility, although we may move some of them to another low-cost location and expect that some highly skilled processes may stay in Salt Lake City.
+We are in the process of moving most of the manual assembly operations previously performed in Salt Lake City to our Ensenada, Mexico facility, although we may move some of them to another low-cost location and expect that some highly skilled processes may stay in Salt Lake City.

 Our performance under the MCDA, the relocation of our California and Connecticut manufacturing operations, the expansion of our Mexico facility, the implementation of new manufacturing and assembly processes and techniques and the establishment of financial controls impose a significant burden on our management, human resources, operating and financial and accounting functions.
-We need to expand our capabilities in each of these areas and devote significant time and effort to integrating the production under the MCDA with our existing operations, all of which divert management's attention from our other operations.
+The need to expand our capabilities in each of these areas and to devote significant time and effort to integrating the production under the MCDA with our existing operations is diverting management's attention from our other operations.
 In addition, we may require additional expertise, capability and capacity that can best be obtained through other acquisitions.